lukeed/webpack-route-manifest/readme.md

 When `routes` is an object, its keys must be the expected import paths and its values must be the pattern strings.

+> **Important:** You may also return a falsey value to exclude the route from the manifest.

 ***Example***

 Let's assume your `src/app.js` entry file imports pages from the sibling `src/pages/*` directory: